-Delicious and healthy zucchini muffins made with almond butter and sweetened with maple syrup.
-Flourless, gluten-free and perfect breakfast or snacking.
+These flourless zucchini muffins are made with almond butter and sweetened with maple syrup.
+They’re gluten-free and perfect for breakfast or snacking.

-This summer I have been on a zucchini bender.
+This summer I have been on a zucchini kick.
 I have some old favorites like roasted squash and zucchini, zucchini boats and zucchini lasagna, but this week I’ve been experimenting with a bunch of new recipes!
-After all the savory zucchini dishes my sweet tooth kicked in and I decided to whip up a batch of healthy zucchini muffins.
+After all the savory zucchini dishes my sweet tooth kicked in and I decided to whip up a batch of flourless zucchini muffins.

 Using Almond Butter to Replace Flour